-- A single keystroke is in Arial font and enclosed in square brackets, for instance, [ENTER] means the Enter, or carriage return, key; [ESC] means the escape key and [SPACE BAR] means the space bar.
-[UP] and [DOWN] are the up and down arrow keys. - Mouse action sequences are denoted using a comma.
+- The version number on the title page is the latest firmware version that is documented in this User's Guide.
+Earlier versions may also be included. - "Enter" means for you to type one or more characters and press the carriage return.
+"Select" or "Choose" means for you to use one of the predefined choices. - The SMT menu titles and labels are in Bold Times New Roman font.
+Command and arrow keys are enclosed in square brackets.
+[ENTER] means the Enter, or carriage return key; [ESC] means the Escape key and [SPACE BAR] means the Space Bar. - The choices of a menu item are in Bold Arial font. - Mouse action sequences are denoted using a comma.
 For example, "click the Apple icon, Control Panels and then Modem" means first click the Apple icon, then point your mouse pointer to Control Panels and then click Modem. - For brevity's sake, we will use "e.g." as a shorthand for "for instance" and "i.e." for "that is" or "in other words" throughout this manual.